Do You Need a Divorce Attorney?

 Safest Self-Representation Cases:

-If you meet the guidelines above and are considering an uncontested divorce, an affordable online solution for filing your own divorce is 3StepDivorce.
-You’ll get help preparing your own state-specific divorce paperwork, as well as information on the procedures for filing your paperwork with the court.
+If you meet the guidelines above and are considering an uncontested divorce, an affordable online solution for filing your own divorce is US Legal.
+You’ll get information and guidance on preparing your own state-specific divorce paperwork, as well as instructions for filing your paperwork with the court.

 Riskiest Self-Representation Cases: (Do yourself a big favor and retain a divorce attorney)